RISE: Leveraging Retrieval Techniques for Summarization Evaluation: Results

 \subsection{Ablations}

 We explore four ablations to see their impact on RISE -- impact of lexical and model negatives, size of the pre-trained model, datasets used for finetuning, and the size of the datasets used.
+All ablation experiments are done using the Large-size model, with exception to Section \ref{sec:model_sizes} in which we explore the impact of model sizes.